altenstedt/opkoko-rest-sec/README.md

 This presentation holds the source code for the course on secure REST API in ASP.NET Core, in C#.

-This is Git branch `lab/5`, an excercise on how to return certain security related headers.
-The code on the tip of this branch represents the intended end result of this excercise.
+This is Git branch `lab/6`, a refactored solution of branch `lab/5` that shows one way to compose your classes to make testing and responsibilities a little more clear, compared to the previous branches, which has each focused on clarity of a specific point.

 ## Run the code